 Can you watch any of these shows on their own?
 Sure.
 I know it’s tough to fit in all this binge-watching time, so here are a couple short-cuts I recommend for watching the Marvel Netflix series:

-- Don’t watch The Defenders without watching all four of the other series first.
-You won’t get it.
+- Don’t watch The Defenders without watching at least 3 of the 4 series first.
+You won’t fully get it.

 - You can watch The Punisher a la carte, but it’s a bit better if you watch both seasons of Daredevil first.